PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 * Vangheli, Dorina Andru, and Gheorghe Ardelean.
 "The ising like statistical models for studying the dynamics of the financial stock markets." arXiv preprint cond-mat/0010318 (2000).
 * Bornholdt, Stefan, and Friedrich Wagner.
 "Stability of money: phase transitions in an Ising economy."
 Physica A: Statistical Mechanics and its Applications 316.1 (2002): 453-468.
 * Sornette, Didier.
 "Physics and financial economics (1776–2014): puzzles, Ising and agent-based models."
 Reports on Progress in Physics 77.6 (2014): 062001.
+* Sornette, Didier, and Wei-Xing Zhou.
+"Importance of positive feedbacks and overconfidence in a self-fulfilling Ising model of financial markets."
+Physica A: Statistical Mechanics and its Applications 370.2 (2006): 704-726.

 Geophysics: